nevets915/star-wars-project/README.md

 # StarWarsProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+It also uses the APIs from Star Wars API (https://swapi.com)

 ## Development server